sdsc/sdsc-summer-institute-2021/0_Preparation/README.md

 <hr>

 ##  Account Requirements: <a name="accounts"></a>
 * You will be given an account on the SDSC Expanse computer.
 Information on the account will be sent to you via email.
-Please complete the process of activating your account before the institute begins.
+Please complete the process of activating your account before the prep day begins.
 * XSEDE training accounts to access the Expanse portal have already been created for you.
 Please do not create a new one on your own.
 * Once you have received your Expanse account please complete the process of activating the account prior to preparation day.
 Go to https://portal.expanse.sdsc.edu, to confirm your login.